Squeezing below the ground state of motion of a continuously monitored levitating nanoparticle

-For a refined study, here we distinguish squeezed states between ``squashed'' and genuinely squeezed states.
+For a refined study, here we distinguish squeezed states between ``squashed'' and genuinely squeezed states, {as illustrated in \cref{fig:squashed_squeezed_states}}.
 So far, only “squashed” states, \ie states whose smallest quadrature uncertainty is larger than that of the ground state, have been achieved in levitation experiments~\cite{Rashid_2016,Setter_2019}.
 Such class of states is fundamentally distinct from that of genuinely squeezed ones, where the reduction of uncertainty in one of the quadratures is below the zero-point fluctuation.
-Genuine quantum advantage only stem from genuinely squeezed states, which makes the conditions necessary to generate a truly squeezed state in a levitation experiment crucial for the purpose of demonstrating quantum advantages.
+Genuine quantum advantage only stems from genuinely squeezed states, which makes the conditions necessary to generate a truly squeezed state in a levitation experiment crucial for the purpose of demonstrating quantum advantages.

 In this paper, we propose a protocol for the generation of highly squeezed motional states of a massive levitated particle.
 Our scheme leverages the dynamical switching between two frequencies of a quantum oscillator~\cite{Janszky_1986,Graham_1987,Janszky_1992} that has been employed to experimentally generate squeezed states of atomic systems~\cite{Xin_2021}.
-We apply our protocol to the case of a continuously monitored levitated nanoparticle exposed to collisional, thermal and photon-recoil noise.
+Time-modulation of trapping potentials was also used to generate high levels of squeezing between two position-position coupled oscillators~\cite{Cosco21} and trapped ions~\cite{Serafini2009}.
+We apply our protocol to the case of a continuously monitored levitated nanoparticle exposed to collisional, thermal and photon-recoil noises.
 We show that high levels of squeezing are achievable within a range of parameters compatible with current state-of-the-art setups.
 We also demonstrate the role of continuous monitoring in achieving squashed states and its apparent immateriality for the task of generating genuinely squeezed ones.
 Our analysis also allows to establish the conditions that need to be achieved in order to quench the disrupting effects of the open dynamics.

 The remainder of the paper is structured as follows.
 In \cref{sec:unitaryprotocol} we introduce the protocol for dynamical squeezing, including the implications of a continuous-measurement approach.
 The solution of the dynamics is given in \cref{sec:solution_of_the_system}, where we discuss the role that each of the experimental parameters has for the protocol efficiency.
 Finally, in \cref{sec:results_with_experiemental_settings} we discuss the experimental feasibility of our protocol and its potential implementation in realistic experimental settings. \cref{sec:final} offers our concluding remarks and future perspectives.